natesampo/paint.c/reports/proposal.md

 We believe this use of the graphics API will be the most removed from the NINJA's skill set as it the most specific part contextually to our project and it's unclear how much graphics experience they would have, though their understanding of how to strucutre a C program and setting up that workflow earlier rather than later and having to rework it.
 Past that though we are confident both more in our own experience with each of us having taken several software classes and the NINJA's ability to help as we tackle more implementation style problems associated with each tool as opposed to the challenges that come along with learning a specific new graphics library.

 ### First Steps

-*What are your first steps?
-Describe at least three concrete tasks that you can do immediately, and identify which member of the team will do them.
-For each one, what is the "definition of done"; that is, what will you produce to demonstrate that the task is done?*

 Our very first step will be creating an application window, displaying figures on that window, and receiving keystrokes and mouse events.
 Nate will be tackling this task.
 This step will be considered "done" when we can successfully display pixel values, images, and text to an application window and can successfully catch key and mouse events.
 This step is integral to the application, as we will not be able to make our tool interactive without being able to display information and receive input from the user.